-We have elected to treat certain of our domestic and foreign subsidiaries as TRSs and we may form or invest in other domestic or foreign TRSs in the future.
-Our domestic TRSs are fully subject to corporate income tax on their taxable income (currently at a rate of 21%).
+Our domestic TRSs are fully subject to U.S. federal, state and local corporate income tax on their taxable income.
 To the extent that our TRSs pay any taxes, they will have less cash available for distribution to us.
 If dividends are paid by domestic TRSs to us, then the dividends we designate and pay to our stockholders who are taxed at individual rates, up to the amount of dividends that we receive from such entities, generally will be eligible to be taxed at the reduced 20% maximum federal rate applicable to qualified dividend income.
 See "-Taxation of U.S. Holders-Taxation of U.S. Holders on Distributions on Capital Stock."
+In addition, losses in our TRSs generally will not provide any tax benefit, except for being carried forward against future TRS taxable income in the case of a domestic TRS.

 Our foreign TRS intends to operate in a manner that will not cause it to be subject to federal income tax.
 The Code and Treasury regulations promulgated thereunder provide a specific exemption from federal income tax to non-U.S. corporations that restrict their activities in the United States to trading in stocks and securities (or any other activity closely related thereto) for their own account, whether such trading (or such other activity) is conducted by the corporation or its employees through a resident broker, commission agent, custodian or other agent.
 Our foreign TRS intends to rely on such exemption and does not intend to operate so as to be subject to federal income tax on its net income.
 Therefore, despite its status as a TRS, our foreign TRS generally would not be subject to federal corporate income tax on its earnings.
 No assurance can be given, however, that the IRS will not challenge this treatment.
 If the IRS were to succeed in such a challenge, then it could greatly reduce the amounts that our foreign TRS would have available to distribute to us and to pay to its creditors.
-Further, notwithstanding these rules, any gain recognized by a foreign TRS will hold U.S. real property is subject to U.S. tax as if the foreign corporation were a U.S. taxpayer.
+Further, notwithstanding these rules, any gain recognized by a foreign corporation with respect to U.S. real property is subject to U.S. tax as if the foreign corporation were a U.S. taxpayer.
 It is not anticipated that our foreign TRS will hold U.S. real property other than by foreclosure.
 Nevertheless, gain (if any) realized on foreclosed U.S. real property would be subject to U.S. tax.
 Certain U.S. stockholders of certain non-U.S. corporations, such as our foreign TRS, are required to include in their income currently their proportionate share of the earnings of such a corporation, whether or not such earnings are distributed.
 We are generally required to include in income, on a current basis, the earnings of our foreign TRS.
 For a discussion of the treatment of the income inclusions from our foreign TRS under the gross income tests, see "-Gross Income Tests."